Host a Meeting

-Each year, LACNIC organizes two events in different cities in its service region.
+Each year, LACNIC organizes two events in different cities within its service region.
 These events bring together the Latin American and Caribbean Internet community, with an estimated attendance of 550-600 participants each time.

-The first event of the year (held in the month of May) includes the Annual Member Assembly, the Public Policy Forum, as well as technical workshops and training activities; it also includes panels on topics of Interest to the community and other technical forums in which the entire regional community participates.
+The first event of the year (held in the month of May) includes the Annual Member Assembly, the Public Policy Forum, as well as technical workshops and training activities.
+It also includes panels on topics of interest and other technical forums in which the entire regional community participates.
 Other major regional organizations contributing to Internet development and stability such as LACTLD (the ccTLD Operators Association) and LAC-IX (the Internet Exchange Point Association) co-locate their own annual meetings and member assemblies with the May LACNIC event.

-The second annual event (September-October) is similar to the first, and is co-located with LACNOG (the Latin American and Caribbean Network Operators Forum).
+The second annual event (October) is similar to the first and is co-located with LACNOG (the Latin American and Caribbean Network Operators Forum).

-The audience comprises mainly Internet service providers, academic networks, regulatory bodies, ccTLD operators, NAP/IXP operators, civil society organizations, service provider representatives, hardware and software vendors, and telecommunications industry professionals in general.
-Average turnout is approximately 450-500 participants.
+The audience comprises mainly Internet service providers, academic networks, regulatory bodies, ccTLD operators, NAP/IXP operators, civil society organizations, service provider representatives, hardware and software vendors, and telecommunications industry professionals.

-The organization hosting the event will have the opportunity to position itself as a local and regional reference.
-It will receive recognition as event host and will be able to showcase its corporate image both before and during event:
+The organization hosting the event will have the opportunity to position itself as an entity with local and regional relevance.
+It will receive recognition as the event host and will be able to promote its corporate image both before and during the event:

-- company logo and link to company website on the event's official website, showcased as the local organizer
+- the company logo and a link to its company website placed on the official event website to promote it as the local organizer

-- company logo on the event's official T-shirt (if applicable)
+- the company logo on the official event T-shirt (if applicable)

-- corporate branding on promotional material and signage at the facilities where the event is taking place
+- corporate branding on promotional materials and signage at the facilities where the event is taking place

-- showcased as local organizer in press releases and media promotion
+- media promotion and publicity as the local organizer in press releases

-The LACNIC event offers its host the opportunity to network with industry leaders, major business representatives and decision makers.
+The LACNIC event offers its host the opportunity to network with industry leaders, as well as major business representatives and decision makers.

-It offers the host the chance to generate local impact, promoting Internet development in its environment: first-hand contact with regional and world-renowned experts, technical training, workshops, forums and panels.
+The host will get the chance to generate additional local impact by promoting Internet development in its environment: first-hand contact with regional and world-renowned experts, technical training, workshops, forums and panels.

-The host will have the chance to provide input and contribute to the event program.
+The host will also have the option of providing input and contributing to the event program.

-The event provides the opportunity for the local organizer to train its own teams in direct contact with experts on various topics of interest that can be applied to the organization's daily operations.
+The event provides the opportunity for the local organizer to train its teams through direct contact with experts on various topics of interest that can be applied immediately to the organization's daily operations.

 3.1 - Minimum Requirements for the Venue

-- An international airport operating daily frequencies to/from the main cities of the LAC region.
+- An international airport operating daily flights to and from the main cities of the LAC region.

-- Reasonable distance from the airport to the venue (not more than one hour), public transportation available (shuttle, taxi, train, etc.)
+- Not more than one hour distance between the airport and the meeting venue with public transportation available (shuttle, taxi, train, etc.)

-- The venue hotel must have all the facilities needed for hosting events and conferences.
-It is considered an advantage that the meeting be held at the same hotel where participants will be accommodated.
-Five star hotels are preferred.
+- The venue hotel must meet all the requirements for hosting events and conferences.
+It will be considered an advantage if the meeting is held at the same hotel where participants will be accommodated.
+Five-star hotels are preferred.

-- The venue hotel must allow the installation of cables and wireless access points in meeting rooms and common areas such as corridors, foyer, exhibition area, etc. and the use of the wiring infrastructure existing at their facilities.
+- The venue hotel must allow the installation of cables and wireless access points in meeting rooms and common areas such as corridors, the foyer and exhibition area, and the use of the existing wiring infrastructure at their facilities.

-- The host must sign agreement(s) with local Internet Service Provider(s) to ensure that the bandwidth and infrastructure requirements needed to provide the event's connectivity are met.
-(See Network Infrastructure Requirements in section 3.4).
+- The host must sign agreements with local Internet Service Providers to ensure that the bandwidth and infrastructure requirements needed to provide the event's connectivity are met.
+(See Network Infrastructure Requirements in section 3.5).

 3.2 - Accommodation Requirements

-The host must negotiate a daily rate with the venue hotel (preferably a 5-star hotel) that is convenient for event participants.
-(Reference rate: USD 95 to USD 130).
+The host must negotiate a daily rate with the venue hotel (preferably a five-star hotel) that is convenient for event participants.
+(Reference rate: USD 95 to USD 130 per night).
 This rate must include breakfast, taxes and Internet access in guest rooms.

 Blocking rooms for event attendees

-LACNIC will block between 140 and 160 rooms to be paid directly to the venue hotel and which will be used by LACNIC staff, directors, special guests and sponsored participants (additional charges for these rooms are to be paid by each guest).
+LACNIC will block between 140-160 rooms, to be paid for directly to the venue hotel, for the use of LACNIC staff, directors, special guests and sponsored participants.(Additional charges for these rooms are to be paid for by each guest).

-A second group of rooms (80 to 100 rooms) will be blocked so that participants can make their own reservations and pay for their own rooms directly to the hotel (the hotel will determine when these rooms will be unblocked).
+A second group of rooms (80-100 rooms) will be blocked so that participants can make their own reservations and pay for their own rooms directly to the hotel (the hotel will determine when these rooms will be unblocked).
 Accommodation rates and hotel contact information will be published on the event website.

-If these overflow hotels are not within walking distance of the venue hotel, a system must be implemented for transferring participants to/from the venue hotel on a daily basis.
+If these overflow hotels are not within walking distance of the venue hotel, a system must be implemented for transferring participants to and from the venue hotel on a daily basis.